 - Parodied in the comedy song, Star Trekkin.
 Sing it in your best Kirk:

-- The opening of Star Wars Episode 1 (Phantom Menace).
-Obi-Wan and Qui-Gon are there for negotiations.
-The Federation floods the room with poison gas and sends a half dozen battle droids.
+- Obi-Wan and Qui-Gon are sent to Naboo for negotiations.
+The Trade Federation floods the negotiation room with poison gas and sends a half dozen battle droids.

-- Also in Star Wars Episode 1 Padme Amidala tries to go before the Senate to stop an invasion/genocide taking place on her planet.
-When they want to put it off for a committee to examine she votes the Chancellor out of office and returns to take Naboo back by force.
+- Padme Amidala tries to go before the Senate to stop an invasion/genocide taking place on her planet.
+When they want to put it off for a committee to examine, she votes the Chancellor out of office and returns to take Naboo back by force.

-- In Star Wars Episode 2 (Attack of the Clones) Padme Amidala attempts to negotiate with Dooku to free Obi-Wan.
-Instead she, Anakin, and Obi-Wan are all thrown into an arena to be killed for the entertainment of the masses.
-They got away of course, but this ended up beginning the Clone Wars that would go on for three years and would end with the rise of The Empire we all know and love.
+- Padme Amidala attempts to negotiate with Dooku to free Obi-Wan.
+Instead, she, Anakin, and Obi-Wan are all thrown into an arena to be killed for the entertainment of the masses.
+They get away, of course, but this ended up beginning the Clone Wars that would go on for three years and would end with the rise of The Empire we all know and love.

-- Also in Episode 2, Anakin lampshades the Jedi propensity for violence with the Unusual Euphemism of "Aggressive Negotiations", i.e. negotiations with a lightsaber.
+- Anakin lampshades the Jedi propensity for violence with the Unusual Euphemism of "Aggressive Negotiations", i.e. negotiations with a lightsaber.

 - The War Of The Worlds (1953) film.
 Humans try twice to establish peaceful contact with the Martians: three men waving a white flag, and a priest carrying a Bible.
 They all end up the same way: reduced to dust by a Martian heat ray.

 - One of the few things the film shares with the original story, as the first people to be killed by the Martians were a group of people attempting the same "peaceful contact" thing, only to receive a face full of Death Ray.